-Once your newly laid turf has established a root system into the soil you can mow, this generally is 2-3 weeks after it goes down.
+Once your newly laid turf has established a root system into the soil you can mow.

 Don't remove anything more than 1/3 of the leaf length so ensure your mower deck is on high.

 Once established mow your lawn in line with the varieties requirements.